hnvy/blog-1/software/vim/logs/vim_1_logs.md

 * `Review`:
     * I reviewed APE#3.
     * `New LPs`:
-        * To duplicate a line in Vim, you need to first be in Visual mode (done by pressing Escape on your keyboard).
+        * To duplicate a line in Vim, you need to first be in Normal mode (done by pressing Escape on your keyboard).
 Then, type `yy` on the line which you want to duplicate.
 This will yank (copy) it.
 Now, press `P` to paste the line above the current line, or press `p` to paste it below the current line.
+So, in short, just type `yyp`!
     * `Sources`:
         * Here is the [website](https://stackoverflow.com/questions/73319/how-to-duplicate-a-whole-line-in-vim) which was used.